darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Concepts/Quorum.md

 In distributed systems, we mostly have an odd number of nodes, so the chances of us running into a situation like the one depicted in Fig A are slim.
 There will always be more than half the number of given nodes deciding on something, provided that there are two options to choose from.

-Quorum is used in almost all consensus-based algorithms in distributed systems. [[../../1.
-Concepts/Consensus Algorithms/Raft]] is one of the famous consensus algorithms that uses quorum as the core of their algorithm logic.
+Quorum is used in almost all consensus-based algorithms in distributed systems. [[Raft]] is one of the famous consensus algorithms that uses quorum as the core of their algorithm logic.

 # Problem of split brain in distributed systems